rexrainbow/phaser3-rex-notes/docs/docs/video.md

 // video.play(loop, markerIn, markerOut);
 ```

-- `loop` : Should the video loop automatically when it reaches the end? **Not all browsers support _seamless_ video looping for all encoding formats**.
+- `loop` : Should the video loop automatically when it reaches the end?
+Please note that not all browsers support _seamless_ video looping for all encoding formats.
-- `markerIn`, `markerOut` : Optional in/out marker time, in *seconds*, for playback of a sequence of the video.
+- `markerIn`, `markerOut` : Optional in/out marker time, in seconds, for playback of a sequence of the video.

 !!! note "Play video first time"
     Call `video.play()` when playing video first time.

+!!! note
+    If you need audio in your videos, then you'll have to consider the fact that
+    **the video cannot start playing until the user has interacted with the browser**, into your game flow.

 ### Pause